apache/james-project/src/adr/0053-email-rate-limiting.md

 , https://support.google.com/mail/answer/22839

 They limit how many emails users can send/receive from/to each email account over a given period of time.
-We believe the rate-limiting will help James has more benefits:
+We believe the rate-limiting will help James to have more benefits:

 - Control of the resource
 - Easy to dynamic config the user policy.